coins-docs/coins-docs.github.io/docs/rest-api.md

 POST /openapi/v1/fund-collect/collect-from-sub-account
 ```

 If there are tasks with a status of INIT, resubmission is not allowed.
-This interface will return {'code': -10324, 'msg': 'Request repeated.'}.
+This interface will return `{'code': -10324, 'msg': 'Request repeated.'}`.

 **Weight:** 1